The Artists

 Featured: Breathe Deep Series

-Jill Drllevich (b.
-1950, Brooklyn) is the founder of Blades of Change and a celebrated multimedia artist.
+Together, Jill Drllevich and Craig Breitbach created the Breathe Deep series — nuclear fan blade sculptures that balance light and shadow, evoking a walk through the forest.
 Craig Breitbach (b.
 1964, Port Angeles) is a prolific sculptor focused on the natural environment.

 Lauren Iida